IBMDecisionOptimization/do-ws-js/README.md

   },
 ```

-To use the back end functions, extend your node.js app doing, for example:
+To use the back end functions, extend your node.js app doing, for example with the dods part.
 ```
 var router = express.Router();              // get an instance of the express Router var dods = require('do-ws-js/dods');
 dods.routeScenario(router);
 ```

-To use the fron end functions, include the right jsvascript file, for example:
+To use the front end functions, include the right Javascript file, for example:
 ```
 <script type="text/javascript" src="./do-ws-js/scenario.js"></script>
 ```